Torrance, California: Spanish and Mexican eras

+Modern Era

-In the early 1900s, real estate developer Jared Sidney Torrance and other investors saw the value of creating a mixed industrial-residential community south of Los Angeles.
+In the early 1900s, real estate developer Jared Sidney Torrance and other investors saw the value of creating a mixed industrial–residential community south of Los Angeles.
 They purchased part of an old Spanish land grant and hired landscape architect Frederick Law Olmsted Jr. to design a planned community.
 The resulting town was founded in October 1912 and named after Torrance.
-The city of Torrance was formally incorporated in May 1921, the townsite initially being bounded by Western Avenue on the east, Del Amo Boulevard on the north, Crenshaw Boulevard on the west, and on the south by Plaza Del Amo east of where it meets Carson Street, and by Carson Street west of where it meets Plaza Del Amo.
+The city of Torrance was formally incorporated in May 1921, the townsite initially being bounded by Western Avenue on the east, Del Amo Boulevard on the north, Crenshaw Boulevard on the west, and on the south by Plaza del Amo east of where it meets Carson Street, and by Carson Street west of where it meets Plaza del Amo.

 The first residential avenue created in Torrance was Gramercy and the second avenue was Andreo.
-Many of the houses on these avenues turned 100 years of age in 2012.
-Both avenues are located in the area referred to as Old Town Torrance.
+Many of the houses on these avenues reached the centennial mark in 2012.
+Both avenues are located in the area referred to as Old Torrance.
 This section of Torrance is under review to be classified as a historical district.
 Some of the early civic and residential buildings were designed by the renowned and innovative Southern California architect Irving Gill, in his distinctive combining of Mission Revival and early Modernist architecture.